 - If it starts to spoil, bacteria growing in it breaks down the insulin.
-It won't hurt you to use this.
-However, its not as effective so your blood sugar will be higher than you expect even though you took the right amount of insulin at the right time.
+It won’t hurt you to use this.
+However, it is not as effective so your blood sugar will be higher than you expect even though you took the right amount of insulin at the right time.

 - It is ok to keep a bottle of insulin you are using at room temperature for up to 28 days (room temperature is 59º to 86º F).
 The preservative in insulin keeps it from spoiling this long.

 - Insulin at room temperature injected into the skin is more comfortable for many people.
 Also, it may be easier to get rid of air bubbles in the syringe when it is at room temperature.